-- 7.1 The ability to achieve net zero energy in buildings depends on location, orientation and surrounding buildings.
-Most net zero energy buildings get half or more of their energy from the grid, and return the same amount at other times.
-Buildings that produce a surplus of energy over the year may be called "energy-plus buildings" and buildings that consume slightly more energy than they produce are called "near-zero energy buildings" or "ultra-low energy houses". - 7.2 Traditional buildings consume approximately 40% of the total fossil fuel energy in the UK and are significant contributors of greenhouse gases.
+- 7.1 The ability to achieve net zero energy in buildings depends on location, orientation, and surrounding buildings.
+Most net zero energy buildings get half or more of their energy from the grid and return the same amount at other times.
+Buildings that produce a surplus of energy over the year may be called "energy-plus buildings" and buildings that consume slightly more energy than they produce are called "near-zero energy buildings" or "ultralow energy houses". - 7.2 Traditional buildings consume approximately 40% of the total fossil fuel energy in the UK and are significant contributors of greenhouse gases.
 The net zero energy consumption principle is viewed as a means to reduce carbon emissions and reduce dependence on fossil fuels. - 7.3 Whilst there have been advances in the production of renewable electricity on the grid, it remains a less sustainable option due to the amount of energy lost in transportation from source to end user.
-Many zero-energy buildings use the electrical grid for energy storage but some are independent of the grid.
+Many zero-energy buildings use the electrical grid for energy storage, but some are independent of the grid.
 Energy can be harvested on-site through energy producing technologies like solar and wind, while reducing the overall use of energy with highly efficient lighting technologies.
 The zero-energy goal is becoming more practical as the costs of alternative energy technologies decrease and the costs of traditional fossil fuels increase.
 The development of modern zero-energy buildings is becoming possible largely through the progress made in new energy and construction technologies and techniques, for example high-efficiency ground and air source heat pumps.

-- The 'energy hierarchy' is a recognised approach to reducing the CO2 emissions from new development (see above).
+- 7.4 The 'energy hierarchy' is a recognised approach to reducing the CO2 emissions from new development (see above).
 Firstly, long term reductions are normally most effectively made through ensuring the building itself is as energy efficient as possible, and by ensuring that the building's systems use energy as efficiently as possible, thus reducing its energy demands over its lifetime.
 Secondly, once the building's energy demands have been minimised, the focus should be on supplying energy efficiently (encouraging the use of local networks such as combined heat and power).
-Thirdly, sourcing the building's remaining energy requirements 12 from renewable carbon sources can contribute to further CO2 savings, whilst also contributing to national and local targets for renewable and low-carbon generation. - 7.5 Supporting renewable and low-carbon decentralised energy schemes is an important component of meeting carbon reduction targets, and in the short term at least, they are capable of delivering greater carbon savings quickly, given the current local planning policy framework.
+Thirdly, sourcing the building's remaining energy requirements 12 from renewable carbon sources can contribute to further CO2 savings, whilst also contributing to national and local targets for renewable and low-carbon generation. - 7.5 Supporting renewable and low-carbon decentralised energy schemes is an important component of meeting carbon reduction targets, and in the short term at least, they are capable of delivering greater carbon savings quickly, given the current local planning policy framework. - 7.6 An Energy/Sustainability Statement should demonstrate how the proposed development would minimise resource and energy consumption.
+The detail that should be provided in this statement is set out in the Local Validation Requirements.
+Link to be provided when updated version on website and available.

-8. Sustainable Materials
+Sustainable Materials 8.